Best of London

 The menu is just as creative as the gallery itself.
 Starting with a soft-boiled egg & caviar, and ending in the biggest piece of Victoria sponge cake.
 You can also ask for extra finger sandwiches at no extra cost, which is perfect if you have a favorite!

-Sketch offers an array of teas on the menu, ranging from White Oolong to Green Teas.
-If you’d like to try multiple just let your server know.
 If you happen to fall in love with a particular tea as I did, you can purchase them at the East India Company store next door, and have your very own Sketch experience at home!

-Prices for sketch London are £59 per person + service charge and reservations through their website are recommended.
+Prices for sketch London are £45-70 per person + service charge and reservations through their website are recommended.

 The dress code is “Art Smart”